Digi Snacks

 Digi Snacks is the fourth solo studio album by American rapper and producer RZA; the third album under his Bobby Digital alias.
-Continuing the story from Digital Bullet, the album was released on June 24, 2008, on Koch Records.
+Continuing the story from Digital Bullet, the album was released on June 24, 2008, on Wu Music Group and Koch Records.
 The album was originally titled Digi Snax, but it was changed before release.

 The album's first single, "You Can't Stop Me Now," features fellow Wu-Tang Clan rapper Inspectah Deck; a track by this name featured in reports of early track listings of the group's 8 Diagrams album.
 RZA has since released another track, "Drama," featuring Monk of Black Knights and singer Thea van Seijen.

 The album also features production from David Banner (on "Straight Up the Block", suggested to be the album's second single), from California producer Panauh Kalayeh and from King Tech, as well as live instrumentation from Wu-Tang Clan-affiliated funk/soul group Stone Mecca.
 The latter also backed RZA on a June–July tour of the US, which also featured surprise appearances by Wu-Tang members and affiliates, to accompany the album's release.

 RZA described the album to Billboard.com as "simply fun hip-hop... a perfect blend of reality, fiction, sci-fi, and martial arts."
 The album cover's design was done by Gary Alford, and includes a brief comic within the sleeves.